WilomanCZ/Volume-Steps-Plus---Magisk-Module/README.md

 # Volume Steps Plus 1.2.0 for Magisk 17.0++

+## How to use:
+- Open Terminal Emulator App
+- write command: su
+- Write command: VoSte

 ## Requirements:
 - Magisk 17.0 or higer
 - If module do not work for you try install - BusyBox Magisk Module